gvwilson/sensibleadventures/nardica/nardica.md

 twitching left left left right left right *crack!*
 The slug took her leg off at the knee, spinning her around in a full circle.
-She toppled over the edge of the pier and splashed into the harbor.
+She toppled over the edge of the pier and into the harbor.

 Wales grabbed Iffy and pulled her back around the corner as a pair of drones shed their gossamer wings and plummeted toward the railgun.